|276.01||DELIVERY OF LISTS TO TREASURER.|

 (d) If the county uses envelopes for mailing property tax statements and if the county agrees, a taxing district may include a notice with the property tax statement notifying taxpayers when the taxing district will begin its budget deliberations for the current year, and encouraging taxpayers to attend the hearings.
 If the county allows notices to be included in the envelope containing the property tax statement, and if more than one taxing district relative to a given property decides to include a notice with the tax statement, the county treasurer or auditor must coordinate the process and may combine the information on a single announcement.

-The county treasurer shall mail to taxpayers statements of their personal property taxes due not later than April 15 for property taxes payable in 1990 and March 31 thereafter, except in the case of manufactured homes and sectional structures taxed as personal property.
-Statements of the real property taxes due shall be mailed not later than April 15 for property taxes payable in 1990 and March 31 thereafter.
+The county treasurer shall mail to taxpayers statements of their personal property taxes due not later than March 31, except in the case of manufactured homes and sectional structures taxed as personal property.
+Statements of the real property taxes due shall be mailed not later than March 31.
 The validity of the tax shall not be affected by failure of the treasurer to mail the statement.
 The taxpayer is defined as the owner who is responsible for the payment of the tax.

 If so directed by the county board, the treasurer shall visit places in the county as the treasurer deems expedient for the purpose of receiving taxes and the county board is authorized to pay the expenses of such visits and of preparing duplicate tax lists.
 Failure to mail the tax statement shall not be deemed a material defect to affect the validity of any judgment and sale for delinquent taxes.